psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

     Used to manage relationships, interaction, algorithms and responsibilities between objects.
 The [behavioural pattern][url-behavioural-patterns] focuses on the interaction between the cooperating objects in a manner that the objects are communicating while maintaining loose coupling.

 [^fn-signals-slots]:
-    A language construct for communication between objects which makes it easy to implement the Observer pattern while avoiding boilerplate code.
-For example, GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.
+    A language construct for communication between objects which makes it easy to implement the observer pattern while avoiding boilerplate code.
+For example GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.

 [^fn-mixin]:
     A class that acts as the parent class, containing the desired functionality.
 A subclass can then inherit or simply reuse this functionality, but without creating a rigid, single ‘is a’ relationship ([Wikipedia][url-mixin]).

-[^fn-uml]:
-    A general‐purpose, developmental, modeling language in the field of software engineering, that is intended to provide a standard way to visualise the design of a system ([Wikipedia][url-uml]).

-[^fn-class-diagram]:
-    In the UML a type of static structure diagram that describes the structure of a system by showing the system’s classes, their attributes, operations (or methods), and the relationships among objects ([Wikipedia][url-class-diagram]).

 [url-observer]: https://sourcemaking.com/design_patterns/observer
 {: rel="external" }